holoviz-topics/examples/doc/maintenance.rst

 finished, you notice that some projects are not updated in the evaluated branch, you can restart those jobs on travis.

-Top level actions
+Top-level actions
 =================

-Project writers should never touch the top level files and directories (except for test_data), but for maintainters, there are certain top-level maintenance jobs that keep this site running smoothly.
+Project writers should never touch the top-level files and directories (except for test_data and .travis.yml), but for maintainters, there are certain top-level maintenance jobs that keep this site running smoothly.

 Adding new label badges
 ~~~~~~~~~~~~~~~~~~~~~~~